 Full-time Occupational Therapy Department, co-faculty PTH 710 in Physical Therapy Department....
 Read More

-Dean Francis-Connolly received a PhD in Sociology from the University of Michigan at Ann Arbor, an MS in Occupational Therapy at Boston University, and BS in Occupational Therapy at Quinnipiac College in Hamden, Connecticut.
+Elizabeth Francis-Connolly received a PhD in Sociology from the University of Michigan at Ann Arbor, an MS in Occupational Therapy at Boston University, and BS in Occupational Therapy at Quinnipiac College in Hamden, Connecticut.
 Her scholarly work has focused on mothering across the lifespan and mentoring in academic environments.
 She has received numerous awards throughout her distinguished career, including the AOTA Roster of Fellows, AOTA Service Commendation, and Josephine Nevins Keal Professional Development Fellowship.

-Dr. Francis-Connolly is excited...
+Dr. Francis-Connolly is excited to...
 Read More

 Jan has been an occupational therapist for over 30 years with a primary clinical focus in mental health.
 She has worked in both acute and long-term care, and she also co-developed a mental health home care program.
 Jan has worked in an academic setting for the past 28 years teaching coursework on mental health occupational therapy, culturally effective communication, therapeutic use of self and group work.